leok7v/leok7v.github.io/page3.md

 Since 2014 I work for <a href="http://www.zspace.com" target="_blank">zSpace</a> Inc.
 as a principle software engineer of system software team.

+My team and me are responsible for multiple camera head tracking algorithms and driver integration of stylus IMU algorithms, poses triangulation and delivering 3D data to end user application written in Unity 3D and/or OpenGL and other GL frameworks via C API.

+System software also supports h/w manufacturing process, cameras calibration, overall components testing.

 During my course of duty I have:
  - [x] re-implemented ~~250,000 lines of C++~ code (Windows only, R&D quality, ridden with STL/ATL/MFC)
  - [x] reimplemented same functionality in ~30KLoC of pure C99 portable code